Reviewed by: HU Medical Review Board | Last reviewed: February, 2022. | Last updated: July 2022

 Drugs called immune checkpoint inhibitors prevent melanoma cells from hiding from your immune system.
 These medications include:

 Cytokines.Cytokines are general immune system boosters.2 They rally your immune system’s defenses to fight cancer cells.
-The cytokines used to treat skin cancer include:
+The cytokines used to treat certain forms of melanoma include:

 Talimogene laherparepvec.
 Immunotherapy drugs can be injected directly into the tumor.
 This is called intralesional injection.
 Talimogene laherparepvec is an “oncolytic virus” that is injected into tumors.
 The virus kills tumor cells directly, which leads to the release of antigens.3 This triggers an immune response.
 The virus also causes the cells to make a protein, called GM-CSF, that causes a general immune response.

 Intralesional Bacillus Calmette-Guerin (BCG) vaccine.
 The BCG vaccine is used infrequently for melanoma now.
 However, this intralesional immunotherapy was used for 4 decades to treat melanoma by creating a general immune response in the area where the tumor is located.4,5